 Because of the limited amount of parking space available, only full-time 4th year undergraduates, Stage 5 and later part-time, and 400 Stage 4 part-time, and postgraduate students may apply for parking permits.
-Applications should be made to the Property Section (Bursar's Division), Room 236, Chancellery, where details of the changes for permits are also available.
+Applications should be made to the Property Section, Room 240, Chancellery, where details of the charges for permits are also available.